Models of protein production along the cell cycle: an investigation of possible sources of noise: Impact of Gene Replication

 Each term corresponds to each group of mRNAs previously described.

 At first we want to characterize the distribution of $M_{0}$, the number of mRNAs at the birth of the cell.
-To do so, we use the equilibrium hypothesis that implies that $M_{0}\overset{\mathcal{D}}{=}M_{\tau_{D}}$. \begin{prop} At equilibrium, the number of mRNAs at birth $M_{0}$ follows a Poisson distribution of parameter:
+To do so, we use the steady state hypothesis that implies that $M_{0}\overset{\mathcal{D}}{=}M_{\tau_{D}}$. \begin{prop} At steady state, the number of mRNAs at birth $M_{0}$ follows a Poisson distribution of parameter:

 \end{prop} \begin{proof} When $s{=}\tau_{D}-$, by Relation~\eqref{eq:M_s-2},

 The first term corresponds to initial messengers not degraded after the time $\tau_{D}$.
 Suppose that $M_{0}$ is distributed according to a Poisson distribution with parameter $x_{0}$, then the random variable